fukurosan/nyang/docs/docs/documentation/layout.md

 # Layout
-Nyang supports different graph layouts that can be set using the nyang API.
+NYANG supports different graph layouts that can be set using the nyang API.

 ## Matrix Layout
 Matrix layouts are a way of grouping data in clusters.
 To create a matrix layout you need to supply information to nyang about what group each node is a part of, as well as (potentially) what order these should be displayed in.